amaranth-lang/amaranth/docs/platform/quicklogic.rst

 .. py:module:: amaranth.vendor.quicklogic

-The :mod:`amaranth.vendor.quicklogic` package provides a base platform to support Quicklogic toolchains.
+The :mod:`amaranth.vendor.quicklogic` module provides a base platform to support Quicklogic toolchains.

 The Symbiflow toolchain is supported.